-Meanwhile success on the track continues for Elinor post Olympics with a silver in the scratch race at the European Championships, gold in the points race at the UCI Track Cycling World Cup in Apeldoorn, Netherlands and a Six Day win in Amsterdam as well as the overall title for 2017 in Mallorca.
-Perhaps most notably though she came away from the UCI Track World Championships in Hong Kong in 2017 with individual gold in the points race and silver in the madison and scratch race and the gold in the scratch race and silver in team pursuit at the UCI Track World Championships in Poland in 2019.
+Meanwhile, success on the track continues for Elinor post-Olympics with a silver in the scratch race at the European Championships, gold in the points race at the UCI Track Cycling World Cup in Apeldoorn, Netherlands and a Six-Day win in Amsterdam as well as the overall title for 2017 in Mallorca.
+Perhaps most notably though she came away from the UCI Track World Championships in Hong Kong in 2017 with individual gold in the points race and silver in the madison and scratch race and the gold in the scratch race and silver in the team pursuit at the UCI Track World Championships in Poland in 2019.

 Elinor produced a stunning performance to win points race gold at the Gold Coast Commonwealth Games in 2008.
 This was Wales’ first cycling title of the Games and meant that she became the first Welsh cyclist to win a Commonwealth title on the track since Auckland 1990.
 She also finished 7th in the women’s road race supporting teammate Dani Rowe to a bronze medal.